wpdk/wpdk/README.md

 * [Building SPDK for Windows](https://github.com/wpdk/wpdk/blob/master/doc/build-spdk.md)

-For more advanced use, the following Getting Started guides are also available:
+For more advanced use, the following guides are available, but these are almost certainly **not** the documentation that you want to follow!

 * [Building SPDK for Windows using MSYS2](https://github.com/wpdk/wpdk/blob/master/doc/build-spdk-msys2.md)
 * [Building WPDK without SPDK](https://github.com/wpdk/wpdk/blob/master/doc/build-wpdk.md)